 - 2018 – Marc Bamuthi Joseph

-In March of 2018, NC State LIVE brought world-renowned artist and educator Marc Bamuthi Joseph to campus for a week-long residency, which concluded with /peh-LO-tah/, a powerful theatre performance which uses soccer a lens for examining issues facing communities of color.
-The residency was anchored by Joseph’s youth educational program Moving and Passing, which utilizes soccer as a pedagogical device to encourage young immigrants to consider the American promise in a different way.
+In March of 2018, NC State LIVE brought world-renowned artist and educator Marc Bamuthi Joseph to campus for a week-long residency, which concluded with /peh-LO-tah/, a powerful theatre performance that uses soccer as a lens for examining issues facing communities of color.
+The residency was anchored by Joseph’s youth educational program Moving and Passing, which utilizes soccer as a pedagogical device to encourage young immigrants to consider the American promise differently.
 We partnered with Futbol 4 All, Wake Futbol Club, and the US Committee for Refugees and Immigrants to engage over 50 immigrant youth (ages 8-16) in a day of soccer drills, art-making and performance at St. David’s soccer fields in Raleigh.
 Marc (and his company) also led discussions and workshops on campus including: A Conversation with the Black Male Initiative Village; a Creation and Movement workshop hosted by the Theatre Department; and, “The Arts and Sports as a Vehicle for Activism in Education” a lunch discussion hosted by the NC State College of Education.

 - 2017 – The Nile Project

 An example of a recent NC State LIVE initiative with major local and statewide impact was The Nile Project residency in March of 2017.
-Hailing from countries across the Nile River basin, this group of masterful musicians and educators was able to connect deeply with our campus and community partners, opening a dialogue on water sustainability, environmental and social justice issues by using music as a catalyst.
+Hailing from countries across the Nile River basin, this group of masterful musicians and educators connected deeply with our campus and community partners, opening a dialogue on water sustainability, and environmental and social justice issues by using music as a catalyst.
 After two years of planning, NC State LIVE hosted the Nile Project for a week-long residency (March 15-21, 2017) to serve NC State and the broader community with a powerful artist-based project that supported our community’s deep commitment to sustainable practices.
-Over the course of the week we collaborated with nearly 30 community and campus groups to create and produce a residency that included two successful public performances, a Student Leadership Summit, a community-created mural designed by local artist Dare Coulter, a panel discussion and pop up performance at the Walnut Creek Wetlands Center, and the keynote address at the statewide Annual Water Conference of the Water Resources Research Institute held at NC State.
+Over the week we collaborated with nearly 30 community and campus groups to create and produce a residency that included two successful public performances, a Student Leadership Summit, a community-created mural designed by local artist Dare Coulter, a panel discussion and pop up performance at the Walnut Creek Wetlands Center, and the keynote address at the statewide Annual Water Conference of the Water Resources Research Institute held at NC State.